dropbox/dropbox-sdk-go-unofficial/generator/README.md

 ## Requirements

   * While not a hard requirement, this repo currently assumes `python3` in the path.
-  * Assumes you have already installed [Stone](https://github.com/dropbox/stone)
+  * Assumes you have already installed [Stone](https://github.com/dropbox/stone) and have `stone` in the path.
-  * Requires [goimports](https://godoc.org/golang.org/x/tools/cmd/goimports) to fix up imports in the auto-generated code
+  * Requires [goimports](https://godoc.org/golang.org/x/tools/cmd/goimports) in the path to fix up imports in the auto-generated code.

 ## Basic Setup

-  .
-Clone this repo
+  * Clone this repo
-  .
-Run `git submodule init` followed by `git submodule update` .
-Run `./generate-sdk.sh` to generate code under `../dropbox`
+  * Run `git submodule init` followed by `git submodule update`.
+To fetch the latest API spec, use `git submodule update --remote`
+  * Run `./generate-sdk.sh X.Y.Z`, where `X.Y.Z` is the desired version number, to generate code under `../vX/dropbox`

 ## Generated Code